rumps/rump-scriptsify/README.md

 environment is set to development. (visit the main Rump repository for more information on environment)

+#### `options.scripts.browserify`
+This specifies any options you want to override/set up when intializing a Browserify bundle.

 #### `options.scripts.transforms` (`[]`)
 This specifies a list of transforms that will be applied to Browserify bundles.